 Fannie Mae allowed the delivery of loans in COVID-19-related forbearance between May 2020 and the end of February 2021.
-No Reference Obligations were reported to be subject to COVID-19 forbearance plans at the time of acquisition and 4 Reference Obligations were reported to be subject to COVID-19 forbearance plans at some point during their terms.
-However, none of the Reference Obligations were reported as delinquent or subject to COVID-19 forbearance plans as of the Cut-off Date.
-See "Risk Factors-General-Reference Obligations Are or May Become Subject to COVID-19 Forbearance Plans and Related Workout Options Including Payment Deferral Plan" in this Offering Memorandum.
+No Reference Obligations were reported to be subject to COVID-19 forbearance plans at the time of acquisition and 20 Reference Obligations were reported to be subject to COVID-19 forbearance plans at some point during their terms.
+However, no Reference Obligations were reported as delinquent or subject to COVID-19 forbearance plans as of the Cut-off Date.
+See "Risk Factors-General-Reference Obligations Are or May Become Subject to Forbearance and Payment Deferral Plans" in this Offering Memorandum.